Enter Search Terms:

 Former Scientific Names:

 Description: The dark red to pale pink, partially hollow, contorted, and tubular thallus reaches 27 cm (11 in) tall, with a single order of slightly narrower and shorter, irregularly placed branches.
 Habitat: A spring annual often gone by June, it is found on rock in mid intertidal tidepools of semi-exposed to protected habitats.
-Similar taxa: Hollow forms of Palmaria callophylloides have a more papery texture and are usually more proliferously branched.
+Similar taxa: Hollow forms of Devaleraea callophylloides have a more papery texture and are usually more proliferously branched.

 Click on a thumbnail to view larger version